yjmd2222/automatic-attendance/README-ENG.md

 [![Last updated](https://img.shields.io/badge/Last_updated-2023--06--21-blue)](#)

 This module automates all check-ins for you-know-what: launch and quit Zoom at corresponding times and read the QR code in Zoom to complete the check-in form.
 This check is done throughout the day.
-See [settings.py](fake_attendance/settings.py) for the actual timings.
+See [settings.py](auto_attendance/settings.py) for the actual timings.

 So why this?
 My online class used to require I sit at the desk on Zoom from 9 AM to 6 PM (lunch time from 12 to 1 is excluded) with camera on the entire time.
 This is ridiculous, and everyone must be thinking of putting on a fake recording of themself in the background.
-But the admins are going to send a QR image for us to check in every hour or two which is on another level of shit.
+But the admins are going to send a QR image for us to check in every hour or two which is on another level of madness.
 So I made a little script that scans the QR image on the Zoom meeting.
 They said they would give 10 minutes to check in, so the script checks multiple times around the check-in time.

 But then they changed the rules to allow turning off the Zoom camera, so this part is removed.
 You can look at the archived code in [turn_on_video.py](archive/turn_on_video.py)